LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/callbacks-index.md

 The icon is available next to the agent message bubble or on the top of the toolbar (if using activity mode)

 Parameters:
 agentData - contains first name, last name, avatar url and employee ID.
+See [AgentData](android-interface-definitions.html){:target="_blank"}

 __Intent Action:__ ILivePersonIntentAction.LP_ON_AGENT_AVATAR_TAPPED_INTENT_ACTION.